rurithu/Stats506_midproject/README.md

   - `rithu_stata.Rmd` / `rithu_stata.html`: the write-up for STATA tutorial
   - The codes in this folder are mainly done by Rithu Uppalapati

+### TODO LIST
+- Python
+  + Write detail instruction about the core package used
+  + Add balance checking before and after matching
+  + Waiting for peer reviews
+- R
+  + Detailed tutorial on core packages
+  + T-test
+- STATA
+  + Create Confidence Intervals for all of the variables in order to know which to choose in our final model
+  + Create a standardized balance table and compare the means
+  + Create graphics
+  + For matching, I will create a line graph and juxtapose the untreated vs. treated
+  + For weighting, I will create two density graphs to compare
+  + I will also a linear regression estimation using the teffects ra function
+  + Create Graphs comparing pre-match data and match data
+  + Create graphs comparing pre-weighted data to weighted data
+  + standardized tables for both matched and weighted data to compare to initial data set

 ### Data Description
 [NHANES](https://www.cdc.gov/nchs/nhanes/index.htm) Data used in class